Phan Rang–Tháp Chàm, Vietnam: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B and C. Ensure that you find the right type.
-The majority of adapters on sale are just plug changers and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types A, B and C. Be careful to choose the right type.
+Many adapters available are simply plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
 This one is sufficent for most areas.

 Power bank for devices